nextauthjs/docs/docs/configuration/initialization.md

 }
 ```

-To completely understand what actions correspond to and what methods are supported, check out the [REST API documentation](/getting-started/rest-api), or look at the [source code](https://github.com/nextauthjs/next-auth/blob/beta/src/core/index.ts).
+For more details on all available actions and which methods are supported, please check out the [REST API documentation](/getting-started/rest-api) or the appropriate area in [the source code](https://github.com/nextauthjs/next-auth/blob/beta/src/core/index.ts)

 This way of initializing `NextAuth` is very powerful, but should be used sparingly.